Lamictal Abuse: Signs, Side Effects, and Getting Treatment

 Lamotrigine is thought to work to decrease the activity of some of the brain’s excitatory neurotransmitters, or chemical messengers that induce stimulation while activating inhibitory neurotransmitters like GABA, which acts like a natural sedative and tranquilizer, slowing down nerve firings, the journal Neuropsychiatric Disease and Treatment publishes.

 Lamictal is a psychotherapeutic prescription medication.
 As such, it does have some risks and side effects associated with its use.
-Prescription drug abuse is a major public health concern in the United States, as the National Institute on Drug Abuse (NIDA) publishes that around 52 million Americans, which makes up about 20 percent of the population aged 12 and older in the US, have taken a prescription medication for purposes other than necessary medical reasons at least once in their lifetimes.
-Using a prescription medication without a needed and legitimate medical reason is considered drug abuse.
+Prescription drug abuse is a major public health concern in the United States, as the 2020 National Survey of Drug Use and Health (NSDUH) found that 16,073,000 Americans 12 years old or older misused prescription drugs in the past year.

-Lamictal may be abused in an attempt to self-medicate emotional symptoms, as a method of escaping reality or coping with stress, or to produce a pleasurable “high.”
-The abuse potential of Lamictal is likely not as great as that of other prescription medications, but it may still be abused, which can be dangerous and risky.
+While the misuse potential of Lamictal is not as high as other medications like prescription opioids, Lamictal may be misused in an attempt to self-medicate emotional symptoms, as a method of escaping reality or coping with stress, or to produce a pleasurable “high.”

 Lamictal is often formatted in an extended-release formulation, which is designed to be time-released in the body over a set amount of time.
 Crushing it can bypass this controlled-release function and cause the whole dose to take effect at once.
 This can be highly dangerous and increases the risk for a fatal overdose.